this picture and the next two courtesy of Petr Řezáč

 Life and works

-One of its former inhabitants, Frantiska Blechová (1911-2001), has become known because she transformed the garden in front of her house into a fairytale art environment.
+One of its former inhabitants, Frantiska Blechová (1911-2001), has become known because from around 1970 on she transformed the garden in front of her house into a fairytale art environment.

-She also created the tombstone for her grave on the local graveyard.
+She also decorated the facade and the interior walls of the house with large scale paintings and she designed and constructed the tombstone for her grave on the local graveyard.

 The house has been sold

-In 2013, a number of years after Frantsika Blechová died, the property has been sold.
+In 2013, a number of years after Frantiska Blechová died, the property has been sold.
 The new owner, Jan Bierhanzl, bought it with the intention to restore the sculptures

 This has been done in the years 2014-2015 by the professional artist Aleš Novák (Academy of arts and crafts UMPRUM, Prague).